jhami17/Portfolio-interview-/README.md

 TOP 10 MODULES -
-Learn HTML + Learn CSS
+Learn HTML + Learn CSS,
-p5.js
+p5.js,
-Learn Javascript
+Learn Javascript,
-Intro to JS: Drawing & Animation + Intro to HTML/CSS: Making Webpages Advanced JS: Games & Visualizations
+Intro to JS: Drawing & Animation + Intro to HTML/CSS: Making Webpages, Advanced JS: Games & Visualizations,
-Hackathon
+Hackathon,
-Micro-Bit
+Micro-Bit,
-Live Creative Coding Challenge Session
+Live Creative Coding Challenge Session,
-Algorithms Exploration - Cubing Workflow
+Algorithms Exploration - Cubing Workflow,
-Git N Going
+Git N Going,

 I will continue to use these programs in coding as a way to make my own basis for things in school.
 Listing my work or creating a whole site to list my creations.
 These all tested my limits in what I could do and helped me realize my boundaries and when to push them.
 HTML & CSS were extremely useful to learn and use, along with P5.js to execute the code.